Introduction

 Dynamic Programming Approach:

 This problem can be solved efficiently using dynamic programming (DP).
-The idea is to use a 2D DP table to check whether it is possible to interleave s1
+The idea is to use a 2D DP table to check whether it is possible to interleave s1 and s2 to form s3.

 - Initial Checks: